 Learning is not a spectator sport.
 Marketing courses at Finlandia are designed and taught using active learning techniques.
 Unlike traditional university level courses, our marketing courses are delivered with hands-on learning using creative and well-designed methods.
 This experiential hands-on approach to learning provides students with more marketing skill sets than traditional lecture/test methods used at other universities.

 Real-world experience in the classroom translates to a better understanding of the content.
 We strive to make classroom activities as real as possible, this includes taking courses that touch on the fundamental principles of marketing.
-In the Digital Marketing Course (BUS 340) students develop an e-commerce website and digital communications.
-Students also create television, radio, print and social media advertisements for a local business in the integrated marketing and communications course (BUS 346) and produce a marketing strategy for a new inventive product in the marketing principles course (BUS 245).
+In the Digital Marketing Course (BUS 340) you develop an e-commerce website and digital communications.
+You also create television, radio, print, and social media advertisements for a local business in the integrated marketing and communications course (BUS 346) and produce a marketing strategy for a new inventive product in the marketing principles course (BUS 245).

 Marketing is a profession that thrives on detail, creativity and human interaction.
 By design, our small classrooms allow students to interact with professors to ask the necessary questions to grasp the concepts of marketing.
 During the 2017-18 school year our average class size was less than 11 students per class.
 It gets even more personal as students enter their junior and senior year, with senior seminars averaging about four students per class.